DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will.

-* ABI changes are planned for rte_eth_tunnel_filter_conf.
-Change the fields of outer_mac and inner_mac from pointer to struct in order to keep the code's readability.
-The release 2.2 does not contain these ABI changes, but release 2.3 will, and no backwards compatibility is planned.

 * The scheduler statistics structure will change to allow keeping track of RED actions.